Bob Dole: Voluntary work

 Dole was also involved in many volunteer activities.
-He served as national chairman of the World War II Memorial Campaign, which raised funds for the building of the National World War II Memorial.
+He served as national chairman of the World War II Memorial Campaign, which raised funds for the building of the World War II Memorial.
 After being built, he visited the memorial on a weekly basis for many years to greet visitors and remember those who served.

 Dole also teamed up with his former political rival, Bill Clinton, in 2001 on the Families of Freedom Foundation, a scholarship fund campaign to pay for the college educations for the families of 9/11 victims.
 It helped raise more than $100 million.

 The Robert J. Dole Institute of Politics, housed on the University of Kansas campus in Lawrence, Kansas, was established to bring bipartisanship back to politics.
 The institute, which opened in July 2003 to coincide with Dole's 80th birthday, has featured such notable speakers as former President Bill Clinton, and awarded the inaugural Dole Leadership Prize to Rudy Giuliani for his leadership as the Mayor of New York City during the September 11 attacks in 2001.

 Dole's legacy also includes a commitment to combating hunger, both in the United States and around the globe.
-In addition to numerous domestic programs, and along with former Senator George McGovern (D-South Dakota), Dole created an international school lunch program through the George McGovern-Robert Dole International Food for Education and Child Nutrition Program, which, funded largely through the Congress, helps fight child hunger and poverty by providing nutritious meals to children in schools in developing countries.
+In addition to numerous domestic programs, and along with former Senate member George McGovern (D-South Dakota), Dole created an international school lunch program through the McGovern-Dole International Food for Education and Child Nutrition Program, which, funded largely through the Congress, helps fight child hunger and poverty by providing nutritious meals to children in schools in developing countries.
 This internationally popular program would go on to provide more than 22 million meals to children in 41 countries in its first eight years.
 It has since led to greatly increased global interest in and support for school-feeding programs—which benefit girls and young women, in particular—and won McGovern and Dole the 2008 World Food Prize.

 Dole offered the inaugural lecture to dedicate the University of Arkansas Clinton School of Public Service on September 18, 2004.
 During the lecture, he chronicled his life as a public servant and discussed the importance of public service related to defense, civil rights, the economy and daily life.
-Dole also gave the 2008 Vance Distinguished Lecture at Central Connecticut State University.
+Dole also gave the lecture as part Robert C. Vance Distinguished Lecture Series at Central Connecticut State University in 2008.